turbot/steampipe-docs/docs/guides/caching.md

 -  If you `select * from aws_s3_bucket` and then do `select * from aws_s3_bucket where title like '%vandelay%'`, the second query will be returned from the cache.

-In fact, the caching is actually done by the SDK on a per-table, per connection basis so in many cases its clever enough to use the cache even in subsequent queries  that join the data.
+In fact, the caching is actually done by the SDK on a per-table, per-connection basis so in many cases its clever enough to use the cache even in subsequent queries  that join the data.
 For example:

 1. Run `select * from aws_lambda_function`.
 Steampipe fetches the data from the API and it is added to the cache
 1. Run `select * from aws_vpc_subnet`.
 Steampipe fetches the data from the API and it is added to the cache